revilowaldow/BITC/Sessions/2025/10 19 - Session 53.md

 Virtelle was not in Low town

-Scale of explosion is on par with an engine of war Blood splatter on a wall
+Scale of explosion is on par with an engine of war Blood splatter on a wall, slashing or piercing